swapnilraj/THE-IRC/README.md

 ## THE IRC

 A proof of concept chat client, which helps you cross the barriers between languages, made for the [Intervarsity-Hackathon-2017.](https://www.facebook.com/events/765152773640478/) in which the project won second place.
+A working example can be found on [jorikschellekens.com](https://www.jorikschellekens.com).

 On selecting your nick and your language you can converse with anyone in your preferred language.